 What is Phototherapy?

-Time, active lifestyles and other factors can cause pigment and textural changes to the skin that affect our complexion.
+Time, active lifestyles and other factors can cause pigment and textural changes in the skin that affect our complexion.
 Brown skin discolourations such as sun spots and age spots, freckles, and melasma can all be improved with a procedure known as phototherapy or photo rejuvenation.
 Redness caused by acne, broken blood vessels and rosacea can also be treated at the same time.
-These medical-grade facial treatments are performed with Sciton’s versatile Broad Band Light (BBL) an innovative approach to the treatment of skin conditions associated with ageing.
+These medical-grade facial treatments are performed with Sciton’s versatile Broad Band Light (BBL) an innovative approach to the treatment of skin conditions associated with aging.

 Just Look at the Skin Issues BBL Improves!

-Reduce age spots, freckles, brown spots and melasma.
+Reduce age spots, freckles, brown spots, and melasma

-Improve Rosacea and acne.
+Improve Rosacea and acne

-Erase fine blood vessels, birth marks and nasal veins.
+Erase fine blood vessels, birthmarks, and nasal veins

-Reduce superficial scars, lines and wrinkles.
+Reduce superficial scars, lines, and wrinkles

-Create smoother, brighter, more youthful looking skin.
+Create smoother, brighter, more youthful-looking skin

-Restore the skin’s natural beauty and blend its natural colours.
+Restore the skin’s natural beauty and blend its natural colours

-Increase collagen production, tighten pores and improve skin texture.
+Increase collagen production, tighten pores and improve skin texture

-How does Photo Rejuvenation Works
+How does BBL Photo Rejuvenation Works?

 Light energy delivered by the BBL gently heats the upper layers of the skin at the appropriate depth to achieve the desired effect.
-The versatility of this ground breaking technology allows us to tailor your treatment to match your skin condition and selectively target and eliminate the fine vessels that cause redness, the unwanted melanin responsible for pigmented lesions, and the bacteria that causes acne.
+The versatility of this groundbreaking technology allows us to tailor your treatment to match your skin condition and selectively target and eliminate the fine vessels that cause redness, the unwanted melanin responsible for pigmented lesions, and the bacteria that causes acne.

 *The satisfaction rating for this treatment is very high but results do vary from person to person.
 While we can control the technology and the parameters we set, it is beyond our ability to control how any individual will respond to any treatment.